 Hello there, fellow Mod Podgers!
 It’s Linda here, from burlap+blue, with a festive and fun personalized photo Christmas ornaments tutorial to share with you all today.

-It's hard to believe the holidays are upon us, and these will make a GREAT gift for the loved ones in your life (I should know . . .
-I've already made four of these cuties to give away)!
-Here's how you make a bunch of these fantastic photo ornaments.
+It’s hard to believe the holidays are upon us, and this easy Mod Podge project will make a GREAT gift for the loved ones in your life (I should know . . .
+I’ve already made four of these cuties to give away)!
+Here’s how you make a bunch of these fantastic photo ornaments.